umhau/umhau.github.io/_posts/2022-10-01-network-interface-madness.md

 iface-groups -i eth -t 3
 ```

 The output is a little strange.
 The problem with the data involved is that it's inherently 2-dimensional; I want to know which interfaces are grouped together.
 That doesn't lend itself well to a linear output.
-So, on every sent to STDOUT, I'm printing a space-separated list of all interfaces that are connected on the same L2 network.
+So, on every line sent to STDOUT, I'm printing a space-separated list of all interfaces that are connected on the same L2 network.
 For example:

 ```shell
 $ iface-groups -i eth -t 3